-- (i) in the case of a trial before the summary court, seven days from the day on which the trial date is set; and - (ii) in the case of trial before the Grand Court, the period of seven days from the end of the proceedings before the summary court.

-(9) In computing the prescribed period, a Sunday, Christmas Day, Good 2005 Revision Friday and a day which is a public holiday under the Public Holidays Law (2005 Revision) shall be disregarded.

-- Right of reply 26.
-The accused person or his advocate shall have the right of reply in all criminal trials. - Proof of criminal intent 27.
-A court or jury in determining whether a person has committed an offence shall not be bound to infer that he intended or foresaw a result of his actions by reason only of its being a natural and probable consequence of those actions, but shall decide whether he did intend or foresee that result by reference to all the evidence, drawing such inferences from the evidence or lack of evidence or failure to give evidence as appear proper in the circumstances. - Admissibility of certain records in criminal cases 28.
-(1) Without prejudice to section 29, in criminal proceedings where direct oral evidence of a fact would be admissible, a statement contained in a document tending to establish that fact shall, on production of the document, be admissible as evidence of that fact if-
+- (i) in the case of a trial before the summary court, seven days from the day on which the trial date is set; and - (ii) in the case of trial before the Grand Court, the period of seven days from the end of the proceedings before the summary court. - (9) In computing the prescribed period, a Sunday, Christmas Day, Good Friday and a day which is a public holiday under the Public Holidays Law (2007 Revision) shall be disregarded. - 26.
+The accused person or his advocate shall have the right of reply in all criminal trials. - 27.
+A court or jury in determining whether a person has committed an offence shall not be bound to infer that he intended or foresaw a result of his actions by reason only of its being a natural and probable consequence of those actions, but shall decide whether he did intend or foresee that result by reference to all the evidence, drawing such inferences from the evidence or lack of evidence or failure to give evidence as appear proper in the circumstances.

+28. (1) Without prejudice to section 29, in criminal proceedings where direct oral evidence of a fact would be admissible, a statement contained in a document tending to establish that fact shall, on production of the document, be admissible as evidence of that fact if-